Akent90/module-4-challenge/README.md

 ## Overview

-This project is a web-based timed coding quiz designed to test knowledge on JavaScript fundamentals.
+This project is a web-based timed coding quiz designed to test knowledge on basic programming fundamentals.
 It features a series of multiple-choice questions, a countdown timer, and the ability to save high scores for comparing performance with peers.

 ## Features